projectcalico/calico/security/services-cluster-ips.md

 **Add a rule to allow traffic destined for all host endpoints**

-Or, you can add rules that allow-list specific host traffic including Kubernetes and {{site.prodname}}.
+Or, you can add rules that allow specific host traffic including Kubernetes and {{site.prodname}}.
 Without this rule, normal host traffic is blocked.

 ```yaml
 apiVersion: projectcalico.org/v3